 His expertise ranges from experimental campaigns (including shaking-table) to numerical and analytical modelling of retaining/masonry structures.

-As a Postdoctoral Fellow in the S4H project, he is in charge of the experimental campaign from the improvement of the tracking performance of the shaking-table to the planning and execution of the tests.
+He served as a post-doctoral researcher at ISISE in the S4H project during 2020-2022.
+He was mainly in charge of the experimental campaign from the improvement of the tracking performance of the shaking-table to the planning and execution of the tests.
+Since 2022, Dr Savalle is a Maître de conférences / Associate Professor at the Université Clermont Auvergne, France.